arthurrios/react-native-service-quotation-app/docs/README.md

 ## 🎯 Conclusion

-Both patterns are valid and serve different purposes.
-Choose the one that best fits your project needs and team experience level.
-The documentation provides comprehensive guides to implement either pattern successfully.
+This documentation provides comprehensive guides for creating React Native components with different complexity levels and patterns:

+- **Button**: Two patterns (Legacy and Composition) for different needs
+- **Checkbox & Radio**: Custom hooks for state management
+- **Input**: Flexible composition pattern
+- **MoneyLabel**: Currency display with variants

+Each component is fully typed with TypeScript and follows React Native best practices.
+Choose the component and pattern that best fits your project needs.